ganeti/ganeti/man/gnt-group.rst

 pinst_list
     the list of primary instances in the group

+ctime
+    the creation time of the group; note that this field contains spaces and as such it's harder to parse

+    if this attribute is not present (e.g. when upgrading from older versions), then "N/A" will be shown instead

+mtime
+    the last modification time of the group; note that this field contains spaces and as such it's harder to parse

+serial_no
+    the so called 'serial number' of the group; this is a numeric field that is incremented each time the node is modified, and it can be used to detect modifications

 If no group names are given, then all groups are included.
 Otherwise, only the named groups will be listed.